-Appendix F - Site record form
+Appendix F - Site Record Form

-Reigate and Banstead Borough Council GTAA Questionnaire 2016
+GTAA Questionnaire 2016

 INTERVIEWER: Good Morning/afternoon/evening.
 My name is < > from Opinion Research Services, working on behalf of < > Council.

 The Council are undertaking a study of Gypsy, Traveller and Travelling Showpeople accommodation needs assessment in this area.
 This is needed to make sure that accommodation needs are properly assessed and to get a better understanding of the needs of the Travelling Community.